-When a mother loses her furry friend, her husband and kids are inspired to demonstrate just how much they care for her.
+A grieving woman's husband and kids are inspired to demonstrate just how much they love her.

 “It’s just what I wanted!”
 I said, tearing open my gift Christmas morning.
 My husband, Sam, laughed.

 It was an old joke between us.
 I always got just what I wanted because I picked out my own gifts.

 Truth be told, the joke was getting old.
 Shopping for my own gifts was practical, sure, but it also felt so unromantic.
 If Sam really loved me he would know what I want without me having to tell him, I thought as I picked up torn wrapping paper and discarded bows.

 That night I sat up late by myself, still brooding over my gift and wondering why Christmas left me feeling so blue.
 I heard a rustle from the corner of the den.